This policy is about how we use your personal information (‘data’) on the Public Health Jobs website (the ‘Jobs website’).

 How do I delete or close my account with you?

-To delete your account, please contact us at [email protected]
+To delete your information, please contact us at email@example.com

 Under the General Data Protection Regulation you have a number of important rights free of charge.
 In summary, those include rights to: